The Work of Adrienne Kennedy: Inspiration & Influence

 Hailed as “American theatre’s greatest and least compromising experimentalist” (New York Times), Adrienne Kennedy is one of the most prolific and widely studied living playwrights.
 Since bursting onto the scene in 1964 with Funnyhouse of a Negro, Kennedy’s enthralling lyrical dramas have influenced generations of storytellers, from Suzan-Lori Parks to Robert O’Hara, Shonda Rhimes to Jeremy O. Harris.
 Despite her outsized influence, three Obie Awards, and induction into the Theater Hall of Fame, Adrienne Kennedy is not a household name.
 This festival is a celebration of why she should be.

-NOTE: Each play will be released on the dates listed below and will be available to view until February 28, 2021.
+NOTE: Each play was released on the dates listed below and will be available to view until April 30, 2021.
 Patrons may purchase a full festival pass or choose individual plays.